 Julie glared again, but it quickly became obvious to her that Luci wasn’t going to budge.
 “Fine,” the brunette concluded in irritation.
 “But don’t think that jerking me around is going to earn you special privileges.”
 She spun on her heel and stalked back towards the cafeteria.

 Once she was out of sight, Luci sank back against the wall.
 ‘I cannot believe I pulled that off,’ she thought.
 ‘Thank goodness there’s only a few more details to fix up.’
 Pausing only long enough to rub her temples, Luci went to find Clarke.

 It was a quarter to eight that night.
 Luci and Carrie were on their way over to the LaMille mansion.
 At this point, Luci could only hope that the timing of the situation would work out.
-“Trust me,” she said reassuringly to her blonde companion.
+“Trust me,” she reassured her blonde companion.
 “It’s part of some master plan.
 And you know Julie and her plans.”

 Carrie sniffed.
-“Even so, she usually gives me more information!
-I think.
+“Even so, she usually gives me more information.
+Well, I think she does.
 Look, you’re sure I wasn’t supposed to call ahead?”